Specific Learning Disorders (SLD): Types, Risk Factors, and Support Strategies

 Specialized Instruction

-Specialized instruction is an evidence-based instructional strategy that can help target specific learning difficulty areas.
-In the case of dyslexia, the strategies may focus on phonological awareness, decoding, reading comprehension, and spelling.
+Specialized instruction is an evidence-based instructional strategy that can help address specific learning difficulty areas.
+In dyslexia, the strategies may focus on phonological awareness, decoding, reading comprehension, and spelling.
 Structured programs such as Orton-Gillingham can be effective for enhancing reading skills.
-For Dysgraphia, the strategies can be utilized, such as handwriting strategies, keyboard skills, and strategies for organizing thoughts in writing.
+In Dysgraphia, specialized strategies may include handwriting exercises, keyboard skills, and methods to organize their thoughts clearly in writing.

 Remedial Interventions